Neck pain while reviewing payroll tax deductions

 • Commercial Contractor Registration or W-9 (captures TIN (taxpayer identification number), etc. when a person or entity is required to report certain types of income)

 • Payments made through a third party provider such PayPal, Venmo, or a credit card provider will be captured on Form 1099-K by the third party.
-You do not need to report amounts under the 1099-K threshold is 200 transactions and at least $20,000 in total payments.
+They are not your responsibility.
+You do not issue a 1099-NEC for any payments made through these channels, even if they are under the 1099-K thresholds.

 1099-NEC Yearend Tax Compliance Reminder